hilarytn/monty/README.md

 1
 L3: unknown instruction pcx
 Return value
-When there is no errors, monty returns 0.
+When there are no errors, monty returns 0.
 Otherwise, returns 1